Josh Thompson about blog projects

 In 2021, I wrote this piece about depression.
 I’m glad I wrote that!
 It’s nice to be able to capture snapshots of how things were for me at various times in my life.

 In that piece, I say “I’ve possibly been ‘giving depression’ since 2019”, and, well, we can keep on keeping on.
-I don’t even appreciate so much the phrasing around things like ‘depression’ and ‘mental health’, because of how individualistic and pajoritive it is.
-So much of the depression and ‘mental health’ stuff that is floating around is ‘simply’ the deep, deep malaise that comes from living in something that at least is partially a war zone 1, and an area full of devestation and sadness 2
+I don’t even appreciate so much the phrasing around things like ‘depression’ and ‘mental health’, because of how individualistic and pejorative it is.
+So much of the depression and ‘mental health’ stuff that is floating around is ‘simply’ the deep, deep malaise that comes from living in something that at least is partially a war zone 1, and an area full of devastation and sadness 2

 I don’t really view depression as an illness, or something that needs to be medicated away.